InflixOP/Machine-Learning/README.md

 This course includes various exercises and examples to help you understand the concepts better.
 The course also includes a final Python exam to test your understanding of the topics covered.

 Happy learning!

+# Tesla Self-Driving Car Exercise

+Welcome to the Tesla Self-Driving Car Exercise repository!
+In this exercise, you will find a problem provided by Tesla that needs to be solved.
+You've just been employed by Tesla, and your task is to tackle this problem related to their self-driving car technology.

+## Problem Statement

+You can find the problem statement and the codebase to solve it in the following link: [Tesla Self-Driving Car Problem](https://repl.it/@aneagoie/tesla)

+## Solution

+The solution to the problem can be found within this repository.
+Make sure to explore the code and understand the approach used to solve the problem.

+## Getting Started

+To get started with this exercise, follow these steps:

+1. Clone this repository to your local machine using `git clone`.
+2. Navigate to the cloned directory.
+3. Open the provided link to the problem statement to understand the requirements.
+4. Explore the code provided to solve the problem.
+5. Implement any necessary changes or enhancements based on the problem requirements.

+## Usage

+Once you've implemented your solution, you can run the code to see the results.
+Make sure to test it thoroughly to ensure it meets the expected behavior outlined in the problem statement.

+## Contributing

+If you have any suggestions, improvements, or bug fixes, feel free to contribute to this repository.
+You can fork the repository, make your changes, and submit a pull request.
+Your contributions are highly appreciated!

+## License

+This exercise is provided under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the code for educational or personal purposes.

+## Acknowledgments

+Special thanks to Tesla for providing this exercise and allowing us to work on real-world problems in the field of self-driving cars.

+---

+Happy coding!
+If you have any questions or concerns, feel free to reach out.
+Let's make self-driving cars safer and more efficient together! 🚗💨